Supreme Soviet of the Soviet Union: History

+During the German invasion of the Soviet Union in 1941, legislative authority largely shifted to emergency organs such as the State Defense Committee (GKO).
+The Supreme Soviet continued to exist but met infrequently, reflecting the concentration of wartime decision making in executive and part leadership structures.

+In the decades after the war, The Supreme Soviet's sessions formally ratified national economic plans, treaties, and changes to the union republic structure.
+Deputies often represented trade unions, collective farms, or professional groups, reflecting the Soviet concept of representation through social organizations rather than competitive political parties.

+Beginning in the Khrushchev and Brezhnev periods, standing committees of the Supreme Soviet became somewhat more active in reviewing draft legislation and supervising ministries.
+Although these committees still operated under party oversight, they provided a limited forum for policy discussion among officials and specialists alike.

 Although the Supreme Soviet was formally the highest organ of state power, real authority rested with the Communist Party until Mikhail Gorbachev's reforms in the late 1980s.
 Under perestroika, it became a somewhat genuine parliamentary body after the creation of the Congress of People's Deputies of the Soviet Union in 1989, from which the Supreme Soviet was elected as a smaller working legislature.

 The last session of the Supreme Soviet was held in December 1991, shortly before the formal dissolution of the USSR.